Last Updated on October 26, 2023 by Sorin Petroj

 - Mini-tennis Warm-Up: Mini-tennis warm-up is an excellent way to drill your groundstrokes and volleys without expending too much energy.
-You can practice a short functional tennis match with your friend or coach to get a feel and to warm up your joints.
+You can practice a short functional tennis match with your friend or coach to get a feel and warm up your joints.
 But this depends on the time you can allocate for completing the warm-up exercise session.

-- Dynamic Jogging: Hone up your reflexes with two minutes shuttle run dash after the exercises with progressive arm circles.
+- Dynamic Jogging: Hone up your reflexes with two minutes of shuttle run dash after the exercises with progressive arm circles.
 A couple of laps around the table tennis court will get your blood flowing.
 A quick way to do that is 20m shuttle runs, dashes back and forth across a line.

 - Side Shuffle: You may also want to practice side-to-side shuffles.
 For a quick way to get the sweat going, take a few laps around the table tennis court and do some shuttle runs, dashes, and shuffling side-to-side.

 If you want to level up your table tennis game and become a pro, you should try to discover what stretches and warm-up routines top players use.
 There are four types of basic stretches that you can include in your warm-up routine: straight leg march, hand walks, standing truck rotation, and lateral lunges.